Have you ever gotten this Linux “out of memory” error when working with your WordPress site?

 Fatal error: Out of memory (allocated 63963136) (tried to allocate 7864320 bytes) in [path]/wp-content/plugins/wordfence/lib/wfBrowscapCache.php.php on line 16388

-I had never gotten this before, so I Googled around.
-Almost everywhere I looked, the advice was to increase your PHP and WordPress memory limits, or add memory to your server, or to remove plugins.
+If you Google around to solve this problem, almost all of the advice you’ll get is to increase your PHP and WordPress memory limits, or add memory to your server, or to remove plugins.

-I didn’t want to just increase my allowable memory though.
+I didn’t want to just increase memory.
 I wanted to solve the root cause of the problem.
 The site was running on an Amazon EC2 small instance with Amazon AMI.
 It should not be running out of memory!

 If you want to go directly to my results, jump ahead to my recommendations.
 Otherwise, here’s my story: